 Until we released Commerce that was easy to answer: use SimpleCart, as Commerce isn't ready to go, and there is no release date just yet.

-But now that Commerce is finally becoming available, there are different considerations.
+But now that Commerce is in beta, there are different considerations.
 We'll go over a few in this document to see how the two products differ, and when which one would make sense.

 Already using SimpleCart?